hodel33/sqlite-x33/README.md

 ## Introduction

-SQLiteX33 is a lightweight and streamlined context manager for SQLite databases.<br>
+SQLiteX33 is a lightweight and streamlined context manager for SQLite databases in Python.<br>
 It simplifies the process of running SQL queries and ensures best practices such as committing transactions and closing connections.

 ## Features